Latest Stock Sell-Off Renews Interest in Gold as Safe-Haven

 The fourth chart highlights one of gold’s strengths as a preserver of purchasing power.
 While gold has traded lower in U.S. dollar terms, it continues to soar in denominations from countries in turmoil, such as Turkey, Argentina and Venezuela.
 Holmes finds the latter example especially poignant, as Venezuelans who previously invested in bullion are among the only ones who can now afford to flee the country or survive its questionable leadership.

 The fifth and final chart points to the skewed gold/silver ratio which, as numerous analysts have noted, should sit well below the current 83.
-Each time the ratio has climbed above 80 in the past it has translated to a very attractive buying opportunity, and Holmes sees no reason to think the latest occurrence is any different.frank holmes, inflation, safe haven, stock market
+Each time the ratio has climbed above 80 in the past it has translated to a very attractive buying opportunity, and Holmes sees no reason to think the latest occurrence is any different.Featured, frank holmes, inflation, safe haven, stock market